Congratulations on the thought of adding a feline companion to your life!

 Outdoor cats have more freedom to roam and explore, but they are also exposed to risks such as cars, predators, and diseases.

-If you decide to have an outdoor cat, make sure they are microchipped, vaccinated, and spayed or neutered.
+If you decide to have an outdoor cat, make sure they are microchipped, vaccinated, and spayed or neutered for their safety.

-There is of course another option and that is having a cat that is predominantly an indoor cat but you provide access to the outdoor world, with various types of cat runs.
+There is of course another option and that is having a cat that is predominantly an indoor cat but you provide access to the outdoor world via various types of cat runs.

 Age and breed are also important factors to consider when choosing a cat.